shimondoodkin/KrakenD-playground-community/images/jwt-revoker/usage.md

 because I have not found yet how to call a url after session finishing in key clock i just call it right before log out.

-There are problems: if krakend restarts and revoker survives, krakend forgets all revoked tokens, the revoker does not remind krakend about the revoked tokens.
+There are problems: if krakend restarts and revoker survives, krakend forgets all revoked tokens, the revoker does not remind krakend about the revoked tokens. also seems it does not reconnect if restarting the krakend.